JayaniLakshika/paper-quollr/paper-quollr.md

 ## Package dependencies

-Understanding the dependencies of the "quollr" package is essential for smooth operation and error prevention.
+Understanding the dependencies of the `quollr` package is essential for smooth operation and error prevention.
 The following dependencies refer to the other R packages that `quollr` relies on to execute its functions effectively.

 <div class="layout-chunk" data-layout="l-body">